petabyt/rim/docs/why.md

 This means that for many C/C++ desktop applications, immediate-mode libraries are not an option even though they could make development drastically easier.

-Rim is an attempt to get the most of both world.
+Rim is an attempt to get the best of both worlds.
 It's capable of solving all of the problems with traditional ImGui but with some drawbacks:
 - It's not finished yet (duh)
 - Higher RAM usage and bigger binary if statically linked
   - Static binaries will be 10mb for Linux and 1mb for Windows.
 ImGui binaries tend to be around 1mb.